gilbertozioma/Laravel-PHP-Developer-Interview-Preparation-Guide/README.md

 ### What are the four pillars of OOP?
 Explain each with an example.
 **Answer:** "The four pillars of OOP are:

 * **Abstraction:** Hiding complex implementation details and showing only essential information to the user.
-Example: A car's accelerator pedal abstracts the complex process of fuel injection and engine control.
-In code, abstract classes and interfaces achieve this.
+Example: *A car's accelerator pedal abstracts the complex process of fuel injection and engine control.
+In code, abstract classes and interfaces achieve this.*

 * **Encapsulation:** Bundling data and methods that operate on that data within a class, protecting it from outside access and modification.
-Example: A class `User` with private properties like `password` and public methods like `setPassword()` to control access.
+Example: *A class `User` with private properties like `password` and public methods like `setPassword()` to control access.*

 * **Inheritance:**  Creating new classes (child classes) from existing ones (parent classes), inheriting their properties and methods.
-Example:  A class `SportsCar` can inherit from `Car`, adding features like `turbocharged`.
+Example:  *A class `SportsCar` can inherit from `Car`, adding features like `turbocharged`.*

 * **Polymorphism:**  The ability of objects to take on many forms.
 This is often achieved through method overriding (a subclass provides a specific implementation for a method that is already defined in its superclass) and interfaces.
-Example:  Both `Car` and `Bicycle` might implement a `drive()` method, but the implementation would be different for each."
+Example:  *Both `Car` and `Bicycle` might implement a `drive()` method, but the implementation would be different for each.*"

 ### Explain the difference between an Interface and an Abstract Class in PHP.
 **Answer:**  "Both Interfaces and Abstract Classes provide abstraction, but they differ in their implementation: